What to Do If Your Client Does Not Want to Sign A Model Release?

 Should You Have One?

 YES.
 You should always try to get your client to sign a model release.
-A model release gives you the ability to use the photos in a public setting.
-For example, you may want to use these photos at bridal conventions in order to attract potential clients.
+A model release gives you the ability to use the images online and in a public setting.
+For example, you may want to use these images at bridal conventions in order to attract potential clients or on your website.
 This is a great way to promote your business and build your clientele.
-Further, it provides you legal protection if the client later on says they do not want their photo public OR claim they never agreed to it.
-Oftentimes, clients will change their mind and will try to say that you do not have permission to use the photos.
+Further, it provides you legal protection if the client later on says they do not want their images public OR claim they never agreed to it.
+Oftentimes, clients will change their mind and will try to say that you do not have permission to use the images.
 When that occurs you can refer the client back to the signed agreement or clause and avoid a serious legal issue.
-Even if you choose not to use the photos it is better to have the release signed for an extra safety net.
+Even if you choose not to use the images it is better to have the release signed for an extra safety net.

 What If Your Client Does Not Want to Sign a Model Release?

 At the end of the day, you cannot force your client to sign anything they are uncomfortable with.
-The client may have many reasons as to why they do not want their photos publicly posted, and it is your responsibility to respect that as a photographer.
+The client may have many reasons as to why they do not want their images publicly posted, and it is your responsibility to respect that as a photographer.
 For instance, clients who are celebrities, influencers, or government officials are often very concerned about maintaining their privacy and may not agree to the traditional model release.
-But, the biggest issue we see on the photographer’s side is that having a signed model release is built into your overall package price—meaning that if you are not able to use the photos, then you are left with fewer photos to use for your own marketing advertising.
+And many people are uncomfortable with publicly sharing their children's faces online.
+But, the biggest issue we see on the photographer’s side is that having a signed model release is built into your overall package price—meaning that if you are not able to use the images, then you are left with fewer images to use for your own marketing advertising.

 With That Being Said, You Do Have a Few Options as the Business Owner: